ruby-rice/rice/doc/bindings/inheritance.rst

         return VirtualBase::doWork();
       }

-It director also implements ``default_doWork`` which enables Ruby to call the overriden virtual C++ method.
+It director also implements ``default_doWork`` which enables Ruby to call the overridden virtual C++ method.
 The ``default_`` prefix is a naming convention to help keep straight which methods perform which functions.

 If Ruby should never call the C++ method then the ``default_`` implementation should call ``raisePureVirtual()``: